-Understanding how royalties are generated, collected and ultimately deposited in your bank account is as important as songwriting and performing - and it’s not as complicated as you think.
-The more you know about the business life cycle of a song, the better you’ll be at making smart decisions about your work when it’s released.
+As a music creator, you probably focus most of your attention on songwriting and performing, and rightfully so.
+But understanding how royalties are generated, collected and ultimately deposited in your bank account is just as important.
+The more you know about the business life cycle of a song, the better position you’ll be in to make informed decisions about your work when it’s released.

 Copyright Law Protects Songwriters and Performers

 With some exceptions for new technologies, the fundamental copyright laws that protected iconic songwriters like George Gershwin, Carole King and Smokey Robinson are still in place today.

 Copyright law states that royalties are paid to everyone involved in the creation of a song.
 That said, songwriters and performing artists each hold separate types of copyright in a work.

 In the first instance, the law protects the musical composition or intellectual property—both the written lyrics and the specific sequence of notes and chords—of what will become a recorded song.
 Songwriters own the performance rights to such compositions, and multiple co-writers can hold percentages in the entire song’s music and/or lyrics.

 Then there’s the particular recording of that song (of which there can be an unlimited number).
 “Master Recording” rights of the song are often owned by record labels, but performing artists—generally the individual(s) the song is released under—sometimes own their own master recordings.
 In other instances they share ownership rights with the label.
 Generally, it’s the version you’ll hear when you purchase or stream a particular song by a particular artist.

 Royalties are collected on compositions and master recordings in different ways and by different entities.
 While the collection of master royalties is handled by record labels and distributors and is fairly straightforward, composition royalties, which are handled by publishers or independent rights-holders, can get a bit more complicated.